Andalusia Must-see Attractions

 So once you’ve worked up an appetite wandering the Park Guell, lost yourself in the tangle of the Gothic Quarter, or admiring Sagrada Familia, settle down to try these Barcelona foods and drinks: Paella, Crema Catalana, Cava (wine), or Sangria, to name a few.

-And if you want to find out more about the best local food in Barcelona, please read our related article.
+If you want to find out more about the best local food in Barcelona, please read our article.

 ©Cava